vxfield/vxfield.github.io/dft/index.md

 ![Hydrogen Electron Wave Function](https://upload.wikimedia.org/wikipedia/commons/e/e7/Hydrogen_Density_Plots.png) **Figure 3: Quantum-mechanical model of the Hydrogen atom**

-And similar to the classical model, Schrodinger proposed a formulation based on the energy of the system, and that there is a function $\Psi$ that when applied the energy operator $\^H$ to it would result in the same function $\Psi$ times the energy $E$ of the system.
+And similar to the classical model, Schrodinger proposed a formulation based on the energy of the system, and that there is a function \( \Psi \) that when applied the energy operator \( \^H \) to it would result in the same function \( \Psi \) times the energy \( E \) of the system.

-$$
+\[
 \^H \, \Psi(x) = E \, \Psi(x)
-$$
+\]

-$\Psi$ is a function that allows one to calculate several things that can be observed in the system, most notably the likelihood of finding a particle, in our case the electron, at a given position $x$ (and in time $t$, in case of the time-dependent Schrodinger equation that we will see later).
+\( \Psi \) is a function that allows one to calculate several things that can be observed in the system, most notably the likelihood of finding a particle, in our case the electron, at a given position \( x \) (and in time \( t \), in case of the time-dependent Schrodinger equation that we will see later).

-More specifically, $\Psi$ is a wave function.
+More specifically, \( \Psi \) is a wave function.
 It describes how the system evolves with time, and how the energy transfers between kinetic and potential energies.

 ### 2.2: Wave functions